felipebravom/AffectiveTweets/README.md

 You should also cite the papers describing any of the lexicons or resources you are using with this package.

+* Here is the [BibTex](https://affectivetweets.cms.waikato.ac.nz/fullBio.bib.txt) entry for the package along with the entries for the resources listed below.

+* Here is the [BibTex](https://affectivetweets.cms.waikato.ac.nz/shortBio.bib.txt) entry just for the package.

 ## Contact